VENICE, PARMA, GERMANY

-Tintoretto rendered Samson three times on both sides of the Morgan sheet—in charcoal alone on the recto and in charcoal and white chalk on the verso.
-On that side he drew the entire group and studied the torso of Samson a second time on the right.
-He captured the rippling muscles of the giant with firm external contours but especially with vigorous internal modeling.
-Short dark strokes define each rounded knot on Samson’s chest, abdomen, arms, and legs.
+Tintoretto (and then a student) rendered Samson three times on both sides of the Morgan sheet—in charcoal alone on one side and in charcoal and white chalk on the other.
+On that side he drew the entire group, and a student repeated the torso of Samson next to it.
+Tintoretto captured the rippling muscles of the giant with firm external contours but especially with vigorous internal modeling.
+Short dark strokes define each rounded knot on Samson’s chest, abdomen, arms, and legs, emphatically bringing Samson into solid relief.
 Touches of white give the appearance of light reflecting on hard gleaming marble.
-The middle value of the blue paper completes the progression of dark to light across the figure, emphatically bringing it into solid relief.
+The middle value of the blue paper completes the progression of dark to light across the figure.
+The knotted, knobby musculature brings to mind Leonardo’s complaint that a nude with every muscle tightened can look like a sack of nuts or bundle of radishes.

 Tintoretto also drew constantly from the living model in a great variety of foreshortened poses, in a manner very different from his fully modeled studies of sculpture.
-The other half, in fact the majority of his drawings are indeed studies of single figures in animated poses, some of them independent studies and many more of them studies made in preparation for a specific painting.
+The majority of his drawings are indeed studies of single figures in animated poses, most of them studies made in preparation for a specific painting.
 Tintoretto and his workshop sometimes employed a figure study in more than one painting.
 Archer (figure 3-36B), a typical single-figure drawing, has been squared so that it could be transferred to a canvas.
 To reinforce the meaning of the straining body, the torso and leg of the nude bend unnaturally in a curve similar to the curve of the bow, and the arms stretch in a diagonal parallel to the arrow.
 Tintoretto more than likely drew the figure from his imagination for the pose is impossible—the torso is frontal, the forward leg profile, and both legs join the torso awkwardly.
-Although the muscular nude seems flat, Archer forcefully illustrates violent movement.
+With no internal modeling, the muscular nude seems flat, almost an abstraction of violent movement.
 In addition to the pose, wavy, bubbly contour lines ripple around the figure throwing every body part in flux.
-Tintoretto’s lines have little to do with anatomy and more to do with energy.
+Tintoretto’s lines have less to do with anatomy and than with energy.
 Charcoal allowed the artist to draw boldly, broadly, and with ease.

 Paolo Veronese (1528-1588) Unlike Tintoretto’s drawings, the works of Paolo Veronese illustrate the entire range of functions for drawings in the Renaissance from sketchy first ideas to finished modelli.
 Among his 150 plus drawings, only cartoons are lacking.
 In short, he used drawing to invent, to study, and to perfect a painting or a fresco before he picked up a brush.
 So many of his drawings survive because, like Tintoretto, he ran a family workshop in which his drawings were the stock in trade of the firm even after his death.